 The original beneficiary can contest this by providing clear evidence of wrongdoing or fraud.
 If the policy holder signed the change from under duress or when they were no longer capable of understanding what they were doing, the original beneficiary can contest the distribution of benefits

 If there is a contested beneficiary, there will likely be a life insurance interpleader; this is a complex matter and will require one of our experienced life insurance attorneys with the specific legal expertise to unravel.

 If you were expecting to receive life insurance benefits and discovered there was a last minute beneficiary change, we're here for you.
 We've won hundreds of these types of cases.
-No other lawyer or law firm can hold a candle to us here.
-Bottom line is you need an experienced life insurance lawyer, one with at least 15 years of experience in resolving these claims.
 Contact us to talk about your case and learn more about your options.